ManjiriSDS/ManjiriSDS/README.md

 - :triangular_flag_on_post:	**A Data Analyst Aspirant** <br/>
-- 🌱 I’m currently working on AINE AI projects
+- 🌱 I’m currently working on Kaggle Competetion
 - 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with flask
 - 💬 Ask me about Data Analytics and Visualization